-The level of involvement will depend on your child's age, and level of competence.
+The level of involvement will depend on your child's age, and ability to communicate their ideas.
 We recognise that no two children are the same, so we will decide on a case-by-case basis, with your input.

 We may seek your child's views by asking them to: